cdev-framework/cdev-website/content/docs/resources/_index.md

 # Resources
 {{<break 1>}}
-The documents below will...
+The documents below are designed provide information about different services you can utilize with Cdev.
 For more step-by-step integrations/applications check out our [examples](/docs/examples).